fooeyround/ocord/README.md

 # Ocord

-## This is inothing special, just a wrapper for discord to run iton wayland without Xwayland
+## This is inothing special, just a wrapper for discord to run it wayland natively

 Ocord is only made to make it easier to launcher discord with `wofi`